Zamiell/stardew-valley/Min-Max_Guide.md

 - Nothing notable on this day.
 Can do a Skull Cavern run, etc. We need to wait for the wheat to finish growing.
 - Note that if you are trying to complete the [Museum](https://stardewvalleywiki.com/Museum), then it is extremely helpful to have level 10 foraging and the Tracker profession before Winter 1 (so that you can see the [Artifact Spots](https://stardewvalleywiki.com/Artifact_Spot) easier).
 If you do not yet have level 10 foraging, you might want to plant a huge forest using spare [Maple Seeds](https://stardewvalleywiki.com/Maple_Seed) and [Pine Cones](https://stardewvalleywiki.com/Pine_Cone), and then chop it all down.
 (This is more efficient than harvesting [Fall Seeds](https://stardewvalleywiki.com/Fall_Seeds).)
+- Ship enough items to purchase the [Pumpkin Seeds](https://stardewvalleywiki.com/Pumpkin_Seeds) to cover your farm (100g each).

 ### Fall 2